kubeops/kloader/README.md

 # kloader
-Reload process from Kubernetes Configmaps.
+Runs commands when a Kubernetes Configmap changes.

 ### ConfigMap
 Many applications require configuration via some combination of config files.
 These configuration artifacts